 Old Tax Returns

 Federal & State

-We hope this breakdown was helpful and that you’ll be getting your taxes on time and easily.
+We hope this breakdown was helpful and that you’ll be getting your taxes done on time, easily, and correctly.

 We just brushed the surface of some of the deductions you can make as a nurse who works as an independent contractor.
 To see a more detailed list of deductions, see this invaluable resource and select Nursing from the drop-down list.